sfzwarts/RockMicro_Minkowskis/README.md

 - [NumPy](https://numpy.org/) and [pandas](https://pandas.pydata.org/) – data handling

 For flow simulations, we use the [MOOSE framework](https://mooseframework.inl.gov/) to solve the incompressible Stokes equations on the generated meshes.
+Please, run the setup.sh bash file to unpack the zip files and create an .gitignore

 ## Contributing
 Currently, the main contributors are: